 Courtesy Hours: 24 Hours a Day

-Students are expected to be courteous of other residents at all hours.
+Regardless of quiet hours, students are expected to be courteous of other residents at all times.
 Please respect other students' rights to sleep, study, or not be disturbed.
 Noise levels must be lowered at the request of a resident staff member or any other student residing in the area.
-Out of consideration for Bethany's neighbors, stereos may not be directed out of windows.
-Practice or playing of musical instruments is restricted to buildings other than the residence halls.
+Out of consideration for Bethany's neighbors in the community, stereos may not be directed out of windows.

 Bike storage is allowed in rooms.
-However, students are encouraged to use the outside bike racks.
-Between November and March students will be able to store bikes in the lower level of Gullixson Hall.
+However, students are encouraged to use the outside bike racks during the warmer seasons.
+Over the winter months between November and March, students are able to store bikes in the lower level of Gullixson Hall.
 Contact Gullixson Hall's Resident Manager at 344-7600.
 Bikes must be clearly tagged.
 Permission must be received to store bikes over summer.